R4HUL0007/Atulya-Yatra/README.md

 # Atulya Yatra

 Atulya Yatra is a tourism web platform designed to help travelers explore India's hidden gems, plan trips.
-With a user-friendly interface, AI-powered chatbot, and curated itineraries, Atulya Yatra aims to enhance travel experiences by offering in-depth insights into destinations across India.
+With a user-friendly interface, Static chatbot, and curated itineraries, Atulya Yatra aims to enhance travel experiences by offering in-depth insights into destinations across India.

 ## Features